Information for Students

 Service Animals

-Under the Americans with Disabilities Act (ADA), service animal means any dog that is individually trained to do work or perform tasks for an individual with a disability.
+Under the Americans with Disabilities Act (ADA), a service animal means any dog that is individually trained to do work or perform tasks for an individual with a disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition.
 The work or tasks performed by a service animal must be directly related to the individual’s disability.
 Performing “work or tasks” means that the dog is trained to take a specific action when needed to assist the person with a disability.
 Examples of such work tasks may include guiding an individual who is blind, alerting individuals who are Deaf, pulling a wheelchair, or alerting and protecting an individual experiencing a seizure.
 (28 C.F.R. §§ 35.104; 36.104) Please note: A service animal is NOT a pet or emotional support/comfort/assistance (ESA) animal.

 For additional information regarding service animals, please click the web links below to find the ADA regulations.